Forlann/sending-notifications/README.md

 python script_name.py
 ```

-Watch the magic unfold!
 The script will query your BigQuery database, validate user identity, and send personalized notifications to your users.

 ## Code Explanation 💻